Once we approve your plan, you’ll get a copy within 7 days. We’ll ask how you’d like to receive your plan.

 - how you’re going with your goals

-- if your plan and funding works well for you
+- if your plan and funding is working well for you

 - if your situation has changed.

-After our check in, we may need to create and approve a new plan for you.
-This might be because your plan is due for review or because your plan doesn’t meet your needs.
-Learn more about plan reviews .
+After our check in, we may need to vary or create and approve a new plan for you.
+This might be because your plan is due for reassessment or because your plan doesn’t meet your needs.

 We’ll make this decision based on your support needs, the principles we follow to create your plan and the NDIS funding criteria.

-We’ll check each support is reasonable and necessary individually, as well as when considered as a package.
+We’ll check each individual support is reasonable and necessary, as well as when considered as a package.

-Learn more about check-ins in our Your Plan Guideline.
+Learn more about check-ins in our Our Guildeline - Your Plan Guideline.

 Can you change your plan?

-Once it’s approved, your plan can’t be changed, but we can create a new plan if you need one.
+Once it’s approved, your plan can be changed.
+We can also create a new plan if you need one.

-If you want to change the information about you and your goals, we can create a new plan at any time.
+If you want to change the information about you and your goals, we can change your plan to include this.
 This new plan will have the new statement about you and your goals.
-It’ll have the same supports as your existing plan.
+It’ll have the same supports.

-You can also request a plan review if your situation or support needs change.
-Please get in contact with your Local Area Coordinator, Early Childhood Partner, Support Coordinator, or planner if you’d like to request one.
+You can also request a change to your plan at any time.
+Please get in contact with your My NDIS Contact or support coordinator if you’d like to request one.
 We also have a form you can complete .

 What if you don’t agree with your plan?

-If you’re not happy with your plan, you should talk to your Local Area Coordinator, Early Childhood Partner, Support Coordinator, or planner.
+If you’re not happy with your plan, you should talk to your My NDIS Contact.

-We can also give you written reasons on why we made the decision.
-Contact us if you’d like reasons for our decision.
+We’ll give you written reasons on why we made the decision.
+Contact us if you’d like to discuss the reasons for our decision.

 Once you get your plan, you have 3 months to ask for an internal review.